The Titans’ 2020 first-round pick played four snaps and now says he’s done with the team

 “I know what the expectation level is here, and it’s no different than any other player on the football team.
 We have a certain standard that we want players to prepare and perform at professionally, and as people, and there’s a lot of work to be done there,” he said.

-Wilson started 24 games at Georgia in 2018 and 2019 and allowed only nine total pressures in the latter year, tied for ninth among right tackles in the FBS.
-On draft night, Coach Mike Vrabel said Bulldogs Coach Kirby Smart “couldn’t say enough great things” about Wilson, and Robinson said he would compete with veteran Dennis Kelly for the starting right tackle job.
+Wilson started 24 games at Georgia in 2018 and 2019 and allowed only nine total pressures in the latter year, tied for ninth among right tackles in the Football Bowl Subdivision.
+On draft night, Titans Coach Mike Vrabel said Bulldogs Coach Kirby Smart “couldn’t say enough great things” about Wilson, and Robinson said Wilson would compete with veteran Dennis Kelly for the starting right tackle job.

 Kelly would start all 16 regular season games for the Titans.